On Photography, (After Susan Sontag)-

 Semiotic Books for Tumbler Readers

 Susan Sontag’s On Photography appears like a completely empty book; paradoxically, she has written a text on photography theory without including a single image.
 Furthermore, these books are accompanied by the spreads that are produced when editing a publication.
-In these spreads the images can be found rotated or inverted, and the paper allows us to sense the other pages that are printed on the back.
-In this way, we can see the entire contents of the book in one glance, as though looking at an analogue screen.
+In these spreads, the images can be found rotated or inverted, and the paper allows us to sense the other pages that are printed on the back.
+Because of this layout, we can see the entire contents of the book in a single glance.
+The piece evokes the sensation of looking at an analog screen.

 Artist Book and ink on paper, 2014-2015